"Unlimited Realm of Exploration and Experimentation": Methods and Motivations of AI-Generated Sexual Content Creators

-\textbf{AIG-SC.} Research on AIG-SC has focused on monetized AIG-SC and its potential impacts.
-As generative AI capabilities for sexual content advance, there is a burgeoning ecosystem of businesses seeking to profit~\cite{emanuel_maiberg_inside_2024}.
-Anciaux and Gramaccia \cite{anciaux_imagining_2025} demonstrate that the current ecosystem primarily consists of three types of business ventures: those that sell AIG-SC directly (e.g., through subscription-based platforms or commissions), those that help sex workers automate tasks and scale content creation, and intermediary services targeted at other AIG-SC creators.
-Additional prior work has explored queer artists' desires to use AI for artistic creation, finding that ``safety'' interventions restrict artistic expression and representation of queer identities~\cite{taylor_-straightening_2025}, extending broader concerns about algorithmic suppression of nudity in art~\cite{riccio_exposed_2024}. \revision{Alongside the growing AIG-SC economy, there are increasing concerns about impacts to the sex industry and the nonconsensual use of sex workers' content.
-While content theft of sex works is not new~\cite{zahra_stardust_sex_2023, stardust_sextech_2025, mcdonald__2021}, AIG-SC increases threat of labor displacement.
-Similar to other performing and creative fields~\cite{{kyi_governance_2025, jiang_ai_2023, goetze_ai_2024}}, academics emphasize the necessity of including sex workers in AIG-SC development to leverage their expertise and ensure their inclusion in profit~\cite{butler_sex_2025}. }
+Other work has explored queer artists' desires to use AI for artistic creation, finding that ``safety'' interventions restrict artistic expression and representation of queer identities~\cite{taylorUnStraighteningGenerativeAI2025}, extending broader concerns about algorithmic suppression of nudity in art~\cite{riccio2024exposed}.
+Alongside the growing AIG-SC economy, there are increasing concerns about impacts to the sex industry and the nonconsensual use of sex workers' content.
+While content theft from sex workers is not new~\cite{zahrastardustSexTechAge2023, stardustSEXTECHINDUSTRIESCULTURES2025, mcdonald2021s}, AIG-SC increases the threat of labor displacement.
+Similar to other performing and creative fields~\cite{kyi2025governance, jiang2023ai, goetzeAIArtTheft2024}, academics emphasize the necessity of including sex workers in AIG-SC development to leverage their expertise and ensure their inclusion in profit~\cite{butlerSexWorkerHuman2025}.